 (BNC adapter attached with two cable ties)

-(two 5 VDC SPST relays with solenoids in series, as in my 1-turn STL drive); linear actuator power plug is inserted from below)
+(two 5 VDC SPST relays with solenoids in series, as in my 1-turn STL drive); power plug of the linear actuator is inserted from below)

-My miniVNA measurements (with 0 dBm power, i.e., 1 mW into 50 ohms) show that the coupling loop motor drive has no impact on BW / Q compared to manually adjustable coupling loop.
-Also, transmission with 80 W shows no undesirable effects either.
+My miniVNA measurements (with 0 dBm power, i.e., 1 mW into 50 ohms) show that the coupling loop motor drive has no discernable impact on the resonance bandwidth ( = "Q") of the antenna, compared to a simple manually adjustable coupling loop.
+Also, transmission with 80-100 W shows no undesirable effects either.

 INITIAL MEASUREMENTS - WITH THE TUNING CAPACITOR AND MOTOR DRIVE